hectormm1234/TD1-Decentralization-Technologies/README.md

 The objective is to create a simple console **application to display ASCII art** from the user text input.

 ## Main features
-The user is able to choose his ASCII art output between a list from the library Pyfiglet.
+The user is able to choose his ASCII art output between a list and from the library Pyfiglet.
 He is also able to choose his personnalized text.

 ## Quick Start